“The greatest danger we face is not technological hubris, but human apathy.”

 “Long after we have run out of oil and natural gas, we will still have coal.
 As Jeff Goodell compellingly documents, this is a blessing that is also a curse.
 Big Coal should be read by anybody who owns a microwave, or an iPod, or a table lamp, which is to say everyone.”

 —Elizabeth Kolbert, author of Field Notes From A Catastrophe

 How to Cool the Planet: Geoengineering and the Audacious Quest to Fix the Earth’s Climate established a disturbing truth: climate change may well be the biggest crisis humanity has ever faced, and at this point simply reducing greenhouse gas emissions may not be enough to prevent climate catastrophe.
-We may have to turn to geoengineering, a field which governments and corporations are already researching aggressively.
+We may have to turn to geoengineering, a field that governments and corporations are already researching aggressively.

 How to Cool the Planet focuses on the scientists who are trying to minimize the devastating impact of global warming.
 But they’re not designing hybrid engines or fuel cells or wind turbines.
-They’re trying to lower the temperature of the entire planet with huge contraptions that suck carbon dioxide out of the air, machines that brighten clouds and deflect sunlight away from Earth, and even artificial volcanoes that spray heat-reflecting particles into the atmosphere.
+They’re trying to lower the temperature of the entire planet with huge contraptions that suck carbon dioxide out of the air, machines that deflect sunlight away from Earth, and even artificial volcanoes that spray heat-reflecting particles into the atmosphere.

 Jeff Goodell is a contributing editor at Rolling Stone and a frequent contributor to The New York Times Magazine and Yale University’s Environment 360.
-He covers environmental issues including the Gulf Oil Spill and is the author of New York Times bestseller Our Story: 77 Hours That Tested Our Friendship and Our Faith, based on the terrifying hours nine Quecreek miners spent trapped underground.
+He covers environmental issues including the Gulf Oil Spill and is the author of the New York Times bestseller Our Story: 77 Hours That Tested Our Friendship and Our Faith, based on the terrifying hours nine Quecreek miners spent trapped underground.